sachindongare11/sachindongare11/README.md

 - 👋 Hi, I’m @sachindongare
-- 👀 I’m interested in Finding meaningful insights out of Data.
+- 👀 I’m interested in Finding meaningful insights out of data.
-- 🌱 I’m currently learning Data sciece
+- 🌱 I’m currently learning Data sciece while working and cleaning data as an ETL developer
-- 💞️ I’m looking to collaborate on sustanability and climate change solution
+- 💞️ I’m looking to collaborate on sustainability and climate change solution
 - 📫 please reach out to reach me @ sachindongare1311@gmail.com

 <!---